 Nevertheless, the 29-year-old maintained that the emphatic nature of the Blancos' win did not reflect the performance they gave and blamed their fatigued showing on a sudden fixture pile-up.

-Arbeloa also gave his opinion on the furore of the club's lack of homegrown talent coming into the first team, which Barca coach Tito Vilanova alluded to in a recent press conference.
+Arbeloa also gave his opinion on the furore over the lack of homegrown talent coming into the first team, which Barca coach Tito Vilanova alluded to in a recent press conference.

 He continued: "The Madrid fans want their team to win.
 They don't want there to be 10 homegrown players and then finish third in the league."

-Jose Mourinho's men resume their Champions League campaign at home to Borussia Dortmund midweek.
+Jose Mourinho's men resume their Champions League campaign at home to Borussia Dortmund in midweek.